ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 ## **Task 1:** Private and authentic messaging

+In private messaging, no other than the sender and intended receiver should be able to read the message content.
+For the receiver to be able to verify that the message is coming from the claimed source, the sender must sign it, and then the receiver can verify it from the *signature*.
+You can read more about encryption and digital signatures from Wikipedia if needed [^29][^28].

+This task will combine some of the basic concepts of encryption and authentication, by using PGP as an example, which is often used in emails.

 "PGP" Encryption is short for Pretty Good Privacy, an encryption program originally published by Phil Zimmermann & Associates in 1991 [^1].
 Later on derivatives OpenPGP[^2] and GPG[^3] were introduced, which stand for Open-Source PGP and GnuPG/Gnu Privacy Guard respectively.
 OpenPGP became standardized by the IETF [^4] and GPG was specifically designed to be compatible with OpenPGP and allows the decryption of OpenPGP encryption.